Load Balancing Reference

 number of slots, and based on the target weights the slots get assigned to the

 targets of the upstream.
-Incoming requests will be proxied in a weighted

-Adding and removing targets can be done with a simple HTTP request on the management API.
+Adding and removing targets can be done with a simple HTTP request on the Admin API.
 This operation is relatively cheap.
 Changing the upstream itself is more expensive as the balancer will need to be rebuilt when the number of slots change for example.

 The only occurrence where the balancer will be rebuilt automatically is when the target history is cleaned; other than that, it will only rebuild upon changes.